 Additionally, by developing a robust, well-informed, individualized case plan that also considers criminogenic needs and includes ongoing case conferences which engage the youth, their family/support network, services providers, peer mentor/navigator and any other community-based providers, the likelihood of any target population youth entering the adult system is reduced.
-In September 2022, a Supervising Juvenile Correctional Officer (SJCO) and two SB823 Deputy Juvenile Correctional Officers (DJCOs) were identified to attend training specific to Family- Engaged Case Planning.
-At that time, they began to work with SB823 youth in custody to facilitate multi-disciplinary team case planning and to coordinate supportive services.
+In September 2022, a Supervising Juvenile Correctional Officer (SJCO) and two SB823 Deputy Juvenile Correctional Officers (DJCOs) were identified to attend training specific to Family Engaged Case PlanningFamily engagement training and planning will continue to be offered to staff.
+At that time, they began to work with SB823 youth in custody to facilitate multidisciplinary team case planning and to coordinate supportive services.
 An additional three SB823 DJCO positions have been proposed to provide similar services to the remaining SB823 population when staffing levels are available.
-Moreover, with a focus on reentry at the outset of a youth's case, planning for continuation of care that minimizes a disruption of services and establishes community and peer support, promotes stronger ties to a youth's community and reduces their chance of entry in the adult system.
+Moreover, with a focus on re-entry at the outset of a youth's case, planning for continuation of care that minimizes a disruption of services and establishes community and peer support, promotes stronger ties to a youth's community and reduces their chance of entry in the adult system.